Join us to uncover stories from the past and present and use science, arts and heritage to

 live with water over the past 800 years.

 Risky Cities brings communities and creatives together to build a programme of exciting

 interactive performances and experiences and we want you to be involved.

-Large-scale projection and light shows with Absolutely Cultured, exploring the role of water in Hull’s past and future
+Large-scale projection and light shows in Hull City Centre in partnership with Absolutely Cultured and Living with Water, exploring the role of water in Hull’s past and future

 An outdoor spectacle on environmental themes by the National Youth Theatre involving a cast of hundreds of young people